sebascastillo89/filmtasy/README.md

 ### i18n

 Filmtasy is available in Spanish and English, using [i18next](https://www.i18next.com/) as internationalization-framework.
-You can change language in our navigation bar.
+You can change language in the navigation bar.

 ### React Bootstrap